MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/skills-landscape.md

 ### About skill distribution and related concepts
 This is the total number or percentage of people in your organization who have either confirmed they have a skill or are presumed to have a skill based on AI reasoning and analysis.
-Distribution can be filtered to include only confirmed skills on the settings page.
+Distribution can be filtered to include only confirmed skills in **Report settings**.
 Additionally, people with related skills can be included in the distribution, which is configurable on each report page.
 * **Skill confirmed by user**: A skill that a person confirmed they have in Skills in Viva.
 * **Skill inferred by AI**: A skill that an AI system predicts a person has but hasn’t been confirmed by the person.
 AI inferences are based on job titles and recent Microsoft 365 activities.
 * **Related skills**: If two skills are related, it’s more likely they share a common knowledge foundation or can be used to accomplish similar tasks.